23 Key Apparel Industry Statistics You Should Know in 2023

 23. Eco-friendly athletic wear is among the big upcoming sports apparel industry trends.

 Sustainable sportswear is becoming a big industry trend.
 Consumers are more and more environmentally conscious and want to buy recycled goods from companies investing in and boasting about sustainable production.
-Sportswear branding trends in 2020 suggests just that—apparel branded as “recycled” was up by 642% for menswear and 388% for women.
+Sportswear branding trends suggest just that—apparel branded as “recycled” was up by 642% for menswear and 388% for women.

 Global and UK Apparel Industry Trends: In Conclusion